 Severe pain with Pancoast tumors can be eased with a surgical procedure that disables the pain-conducting nerves in the spinal cord.
 This is called a CT-guided cordotomy, in which a CT scan is used to guide the surgeon.

-In one study, 98 percent of those with Pancoast tumor reported significant pain improvement with this procedure.
+In one study, of those with Pancoast tumor reported significant pain improvement with this procedure.
 A cordotomy even in the last weeks of life may provide pain relief.

 Other possible interventions to ease Pancoast tumor pain include:

 - decompression laminectomy (surgery that removes pressure on the spinal nerves)

 - phenol block (injecting phenol to block nerves)